marinomeneghel/daily-journal-template/README.md

 * Refactor tests extracting common stubs
 * Create script to add alias to `daily_journal` script execution
 * Add tests execution to git pre-push hook
-* ??? more to come
+* Init journal with filename as title

 ## Contributing
 More than happy if anyone wants to change stuff here, improvement list's above and I'm also happy to discuss whatever else.
 Just open a PR ;)